 For reference, in the list above, * indicates procedure is restricted to outpatient encounters, and † indicates procedure is limited to the day of the procedure.

-The ETG grouper measures the severity of each episode based on regression models that were developed using a nationally representative sample of 66 million episodes.
+The ETG grouper measures the severity of each episode based on regression models that were initially developed using a nationally representative sample of 66 million episodes.
+These models have since been revised based on episodes based on 9.7 million members to yield a conservative set of statistically valid markers.
 These severity models consider complications and comorbidities associated with each ETG base, along with demographics, such as age and gender, and assign weights to each of these factors.
 The severity score is the sum of all the weights in the episode and a measure of expected, not actual, resource costs.
 This normalized measure indicates the average expected resource costs in comparisons to other episodes with the same ETG base.

 In addition to severity score, each episode also has a severity level.
 The severity level is determined by the episode’s severity score and predetermined ranges for each level for an ETG base.
 Each ETG base can have up to four severity levels, with a score of one representing the lowest level of risk and four representing the highest.
 The severity level reflects the clinical reality of each ETG base.

-Over 80% of the episodes included in the development of the payment estimates on CompareMaine 10.0 have a severity level of 1 and 6% have a severity level of 3 or above.
-Since the median is used to calculate the estimated average cost on CompareMaine, a severity level of one is typically used to produce the estimates.
+Seventy percent of the episodes included in the development of the payment estimates on CompareMaine 11.0 have a severity level of 1 and 11% have a severity level of 3 or above.
+Since the median is used to calculate the estimated average payment on CompareMaine, a severity level of one is typically used to produce the estimates.

 To ensure that only relevant services are included in the creation of the episode and then reflected in the median payment estimates we use the following methodology:

 - The claims data is processed by the ETG software and episodes are built from the CPT codes that appear on the claim lines and are associated with the ETG base, or the condition and location on the body.